American Mathematics Competitions: AMC 10 and AMC 12

 From 1974 until 1999, the competition (then known as the American High School Math Examination, or AHSME) had 30 questions and was 90 minutes long, scoring 5 points for correct answers.
 Originally during this time, 1 point was awarded for leaving an answer blank, however, it was changed in the late 1980s to 2 points.
 When the competition was shortened as part of the 2000 rebranding from AHSME to AMC, the value of a correct answer was increased to 6 points and the number of questions reduced to 25 (keeping 150 as a perfect score).
 In 2001, the score of a blank was increased to 2.5 to penalize guessing.
 The 2007 competitions were the first with only 1.5 points awarded for a blank, to discourage students from leaving a large number of questions blank in order to assure qualification for the AIME.
 For example, prior to this change, on the AMC 12, a student could advance with only 11 correct answers, presuming the remaining questions were left blank.
 After the change, a student must answer 14 questions correctly to reach 100 points.

 The competitions have historically overlapped to an extent, with the medium-hard AMC 10 questions usually being the same as the medium-easy ones on the AMC 12.
-However, this trend has diverged recently, and questions that are in both the AMC 10 and 12 are in increasingly similar positions.
 Problem 18 on the 2022 AMC 10A was the same as problem 18 on the 2022 AMC 12A.
-Since 2002, two administrations have been scheduled, so as to avoid conflicts with school breaks.
-Students are eligible to compete in an A competition and a B competition, and may even take the AMC 10-A and the AMC 12-B, though they may not take both the AMC 10 and AMC 12 from the same date.
+Since 2002, two AMC 10/12's are offered annually (known as the AMC 10/12A and AMC 10/12B) Students are eligible to compete in an A competition and a B competition, (e.g., the AMC 10A and the AMC 12B), though they may not take both the AMC 10 and AMC 12 from the same date.
 If a student participates in both competitions, they may use either score towards qualification to the AIME or USAMO/USAJMO.
+In 2021, the competition format was changed to occur in the Fall instead of the Spring.